 - Each person fills out who s/he thinks will win each game and advance to the final round

 - Each round a person wins, s/he receives points for the number of teams chosen correctly in that round:

 o First Round: 1 point per win

 o Final Round: Winner is worth 32 points!

 - The kids are responsible for finding out the scores (either on TV, online, or in the newspaper)

 - Each round, the kids highlight their wins and calculate their score for that round

-The family member at the end with the most points (calculated correctly) is the winter!
-The winner gets to choose a special celebration dinner and keeps the "March Madness Trophy" for the entire year!
+The family member at the end with the most points (calculated correctly) is the winner!
+The winner gets to choose a special celebration dinner and keeps the "March Madness Bragging Rights" for the entire year!

 This year, I have proposed that our older two children choose one college, research that school, and present a report on the school at the end of the tournament; just like I did when I was younger.
 They are already starting to talk about which school they are going to choose and the tournament hasn't even started yet!

 There are SO many great traditions you could start with your family revolving around this exciting collegiate athletic tournament.
 Please share any ideas you have and what you will be doing to celebrate March Madness in your family on the Scholastic Parents Facebook page!